arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Assassin's Creed Origins - Everyone said this was better than Odyssey and indeed it is.
+The side quests are way better and everything feels well designed.

+  - Diablo 3 - I played in easy mode as a Mage and it was perhaps too easy.
+So I did not feel like playing again with a different characters.

   - Gears 5 - Again, an enjoyable game.
 Quite different from the classics but good in its own way.